What does a Chief Information Officer (CIO) do?

 - It can be easier and much less expensive to switch who fulfils the CIO function when you outsource.
 It’s also usually possible to switch to another CIO Service without changing your outsourcing provider if the problems were a result of poor culture fit.
 This saves the hassle of beginning a CIO search again and eliminates resulting HR issues.

-- An outsourcing provider offering a CIO Service often has multiple CIOs who can work together or combine their knowledge to provide you with a solution.
+- An outsourcing provider offering a CIO Service often has many CIOs who can work together or combine their knowledge to provide you with a solution.
 Essentially giving you the expertise of multiple CIOs for the price of one.